Symptoms and Causes of a Bad or Failing Driveshaft

 Here’s a good guide on how to diagnose and replace bad u-joints:

 In most cases, replacing a CV axle is a bigger job than replacing u-joints, as you will lose transmission fluid and often have to deal with working in a smaller area.
 Replacing bad u-joints is usually easy if you have the vehicle high enough off the ground, as you can avoid removing the entire shaft (on most vehicles).

 CV axles can also be more expensive than simply purchasing u-joints to repair your drivetrain.
 It’s not the actual shaft that fails, it’s the joints.
 On a trans-axle vehicle, it’s usually a matter or replacing the entire CV axle.
 Often, only one will fail, but sometimes you have to replace the left and right side axles.

 Quality parts can be purchased without spending a fortune, so check out MOOG or speak with an expert at one of your local parts stores.

 For an experienced mechanic, replacing u-joints and diagnosing drivetrain issues is easy work.
+These are often tough jobs if you don’t have a lift because of the amount of time you need to spend laying on the ground and the weight of the driveshaft, transmission and differential.
 Search around for a good quote and have a professional fix the issue, as it’s not safe to drive around with a bad or failing driveshaft.